mediumcor3/tbc-paladin-leveling/docs/index.md

 Running a mage to Silvermoon for the portal is recommended as long as you don't have to stop leveling to do this.

-Some ideas for summoner team locations include Org, each hyerspawn on your itinerary, SM portal, ZF portal, your level 60 dungeon of choice.
+Some ideas for summoner team locations include Org, each hyerspawn on your itinerary, SM portal, tanaris, ZF portal, your level 60 dungeon of choice.

 ---